Robert Brazile

-Robert Lorenzo Brazile Jr. (born February 7, 1953) is an American former professional football player who was a linebacker in the National Football League (NFL).
-Nicknamed "Dr. Doom", Brazile played from 1975 to 1984 for the Houston Oilers and was elected to the Pro Football Hall of Fame in 2018.
+Robert Lorenzo Brazile Jr. (born February 7, 1953), nicknamed "Dr. Doom", is an American former professional football player who was a linebacker in the National Football League (NFL).
+Brazile played from 1975 to 1984 for the Houston Oilers and was inducted into the Pro Football Hall of Fame in 2018.

 Professional career

-Brazile was taken with the sixth pick of the first round of the 1975 NFL Draft.
+Brazile was taken with the sixth pick of the first round of the 1975 NFL draft.
 It was part of the bounty Sid Gillman acquired along with Curley Culp when he traded John Matuszak to the Kansas City Chiefs.
 However, it would be new head coach/general manager Bum Phillips who made the selection.

 Phillips' arrival in Houston also brought a change in the base defense the Oilers ran, switching from a 4-3 to a 3-4.
-The 3-4 would prove to be a perfect fit for Brazile's combination of size (6'4", 230 lbs) and great speed.
-While most cite Lawrence Taylor as the prototype of the pass-rushing outside linebacker in the NFL, there are some, including Phillips, who say Brazile was the one who first made the 3-4 popular for sending an outside linebacker to rush the quarterback.
+The 3–4 would prove to be a perfect fit for Brazile's combination of size (6'4", 230 lbs) and great speed.
+While most cite Lawrence Taylor as the prototype of the pass-rushing outside linebacker in the NFL, there are some, including Phillips, who say Brazile was the one who first made the 3–4 popular for sending an outside linebacker to rush the quarterback.
 Brazile also performed well in pass coverage and against the run, consistently ranking at or near the top for the team lead in tackles even though opponents often avoided his side of the field.

 Brazile found immediate success with the Oilers, winning the NFL's Defensive Rookie of the Year award for the 1975 season.
 He was named to the Pro Bowl seven straight seasons, was All-Pro five straight seasons (1976–80), and was selected to the NFL's All-Decade Team for the 1970s.
 In 1978 and 1979, Brazile was a key member of Oilers teams that went to back-to-back AFC Championship games.